This Committee is a Committee of the Council constituted under Sections 101 and 102 of the Local Government Act 1972.

 I. To review and where appropriate make recommendations to Council on proposed revisions to the Council’s Constitution and other policies and procedures in relation to Corporate Governance issues.

 II.
-To review any issue referred to it by the Chief Executive or a director or any council body as the Chair considers appropriate within the general Terms of Reference of the Audit Committee.
+To review any issue referred to it by the Chief Executive or a Director or any council body as the Chair considers appropriate within the general Terms of Reference of the Audit Committee.

-VII.
+XIII.
 To report and make recommendations to the Executive or Council on major issues within the remit of the Committee.

-VIII.
+XIV.
 To have rights of access to other Committees of the Council and to strategic functions as it deems necessary.

-X. To receive periodic reports from appropriate Directors on probity and corporate governance issues not specifically referred to elsewhere within the Committee’s Terms of Reference.
+XVI.
+To receive periodic reports from appropriate Directors on probity and corporate governance issues not specifically referred to elsewhere within the Committee’s Terms of Reference.

 II.
 To consider the external auditor's report to those charged with governance on issues arising from the audit of the accounts.